What Does PUWER Mean?

 What Are the PUWER Regulations?

-PUWER replaces the Provision and Use of Work Equipment Regulations 1992 and carries forward these existing requirements with a few changes and additions.
+The Provision and Use of Work Equipment Regulations 1992 have been replaced by PUWER.
+It carries forward the existing requirements with a few modifications and additional requirements.
 For example, the inspection of work equipment and specific new requirements for mobile work equipment.
 Many aspects of PUWER should therefore be familiar to you.

 These regulations relate to preventing and controlling risks to people’s safety at work when using any qualifying equipment.
-In addition to the requirements of PUWER, lifting equipment is also subject to the requirements of the Lifting Operations and Lifting Equipment Regulations 1998 (LOLER).
+Lifting equipment must comply with the requirements of PUWER and LOLER.
+LOLER stands for the Lifting Operations and Lifting Equipment Regulations 1998.

 What Is a PUWER Inspection?